aviaryan/python-gsearch/README.md

 # Python Google Search API

 Unofficial Google Search API for Python.
-It uses web scraping in the background.
+It uses web scraping in the background and is compatible with both **Python 2 and 3**.

 ### Why this project?